UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_01.md

 which is `'My name is Hayley too!'`

-Python passes the other `print()` statements from the `elif` and `else` conditions and continues to run the rugular code `'Nice to meet you!`.
+Python passes the other `print()` statements from the `elif` and `else` conditions and continues to run the regular code `'Nice to meet you!`.

 ---